bbauska/W3Cx-3of5/README.md

 3.  ctx.arc(centerX, centerY, radius, startAngle, endAngle, false);
 ```

-The angles are in radians (between 0 and 2*Math.PI).
+The angles are in radians (between 0 and 2 Math.PI).
 The arc is drawn clockwise.
 Beware that this may not seem natural if you're used to the trigonometric order.

 The last parameter is optional and has a value of false by default.
-If true, instead of drawing an arc of circle that corresponds to the parameters, *it will draw its complementary*.
+If true, instead of drawing an arc of circle that corresponds to the parameters, <i>it will draw its complementary</i>.
 See the examples below to see the difference.

 <h4>Examples</h4>